lisamarieandersson/synonym-search-tool/README.md

 ## Notes

-- This project is set up with Vitest for frontend testing, although the test coverage is currently limited.
+- This project is set up with Vitest for frontend testing.
+While test coverage is currently limited, more tests will be added in the future.
 - The repository is structured as a monorepo, so be sure to navigate to the correct directories (client and server) before running commands.